Dylan Berry

-Dylan R. Berry (born October 30, 1974) Is an Aria Award nominated, Hollywood Music in Media Award and Mark Award-winning Music Producer, Creative Director, serial Entrepreneur and entertainment industry investor.
+Dylan R. Berry (born October 30, 1974) Is an ARIA Award-nominated, Hollywood Music in Media Award and Mark Award-winning Music Producer, Creative Director, serial Entrepreneur and entertainment industry investor.
 Berry has managed, published and produced media music for television shows including the Academy Awards, American Idol, So You Think You Can Dance, Scream Queens and the MTV Music Awards.
-He has created branded music for over major networks including Starz, Time Warner Sportsnet, Time Warner News Network, Root Sports Network, ESPN Sports Center and all 10 of the Encore Network stations, for which Berry won a Hollywood Music in Media Award.
-Berry is a 28 time Platinum record producer and has also composed and coordinated music for the Oscars, Spike Awards, Victoria's Secret Fashion Shows, among others.
+He has created branded music for over 20 major networks including Starz, Time Warner Sportsnet, Time Warner News Network, Root Sports Network, ESPN's SportsCenter and all 10 of the Encore Network stations, for which Berry won a Hollywood Music in Media Award.
+Berry is a 28-time Platinum record producer and has also composed and coordinated music for the Oscars, Spike Awards, Victoria's Secret Fashion Shows, among others.

 Career

 Hollowstone Music

 From 2001 to 2009, Berry was President and Owner of Hollowstone Music, where he composed music for television channels such as History and National Geographic.
 Under Hollowstone Music, Dylan wrote over 100 hours of music alongside his business partner, Noah Lifschey.
 The company was later sold in 2009.